Education & Livelihood Skills

 1,000+ graduates • New 14-classroom building

-Partnership with USAID/EDC delivering Basic Education and Work Ready Now (soft skills) training across Montserrado County.
-SHIFSD serves as a regional implementing partner for the Leaders In Teaching (LIT) Project.
+Partnership with EDC delivering Basic Education and Work Ready Now (soft skills) training across Montserrado County.
+SHIFSD serves as a regional implementing partner for the Leaders In Teaching (LIT) Project, with national Training of Trainers and Master Teacher onboarding.

 Adult Literacy Program (ALP)